Input Convex Lipschitz Recurrent Neural Networks for Robust and Efficient Process Modeling and Optimization: Introduction

 \section{Introduction}

-Neural networks provide a powerful tool to process modeling, an important engineering problem in various manufacturing industries such as chemical, pharmaceutical, and energy systems.
-This work draws inspiration from nature-inspired design to develop a fast and robust solution that addresses two crucial challenges: computational efficiency and non-adversarial robustness, for modeling of real-world nonlinear systems.
-Specifically, nerual network models have been developed to capture complex nonlinear dynamics of industrial manufacturing systems, and the models can be further used for process monitoring, predictive maintenance, optimization, and real-time control.
+Neural networks provide a powerful tool to process modeling and control, an important engineering problem in various manufacturing industries such as chemical, pharmaceutical, and energy systems.
+This work draws inspiration from nature-inspired design to develop a fast and robust solution that addresses two crucial challenges: computational efficiency and robustness, for modeling and control of real-world nonlinear systems.
+Specifically, neural network models have been developed to capture complex nonlinear dynamics of industrial manufacturing systems, and the models can be further used for process monitoring, predictive maintenance, optimization, and real-time control.
 However, while neural network-based optimization can optimize process performance such as energy consumption and process profits, based on the prediction of neural networks, computational efficiency remains a big challenge for its real-time implementation.
 For example, model predictive control (MPC), an advanced optimization-based control technique, has been widely used to manage a process while complying with a set of constraints.
-Over the past decades, neural network-based MPC (NN-MPC) has received increasing attention, where a neural network that models system dynamics is incorporated into the design of MPC optimization problems~\cite{bao2017recurrent, afram2017artificial, lanzetti2019recurrent, ellis2020encoder, nubert2020safe, zheng2022machine, zheng2022online, sitapure2022neural}.
+Traditional MPC based on first-principles models encounters limitations, particularly in scenarios with intricate dynamics, where deriving these models proves infeasible.
+Over the past decades, neural network-based MPC (NN-MPC) has received increasing attention, where a neural network that models system dynamics is incorporated into the design of MPC optimization problems \citep{bao2017recurrent, afram2017artificial, lanzetti2019recurrent, ellis2020encoder, nubert2020safe, zheng2022machine, zheng2022online, sitapure2022neural}.
 However, general optimization problems (e.g., MPC) built on conventional neural networks often fall short of meeting the requirement of computational efficiency.
 Nonetheless, efforts have been made to mitigate these limitations.
-For example, the computational efficiency of NN-MPC is enhanced by implementing an input convex architecture in neural networks \cite{wang2023input}.
-Additionally, non-adversarial robustness of NN-MPC is improved by developing Lipschitz-constrained neural networks (LNNs) \cite{tan2024robust}.
+For example, the computational efficiency of NN-MPC is enhanced by implementing an input convex architecture in neural networks \citep{wang2025real}.
+Additionally, robustness of NN-MPC is improved by developing Lipschitz-constrained neural networks (LNNs) \citep{tan2024robust}.